 Interest rate rules are the tool of choice for economists and practitioners when describing the conduct of monetary policy.
-Following Taylor (1993), these rules usually model the short-term interest rate as set in reaction to deviations of inflation from a target, and of output from some measure of "potential."
-A very large literature has shown that these two arguments, usually coupled with some inertia in the policy rate, provide an accurate description of the observed evolution of the Federal Funds rate in the United States over the last several decades (e.g., Judd and Rudebusch, 1998; Clarida et al., 1999, 2000; English et al., 2003; Orphanides, 2003; Coibion and Gorodnichenko, 2011).
+Following Taylor (1993), these rules usually model the shortterm interest rate as reacting to deviations of inflation from a target, and of output from some measure of "potential."
+A very large literature has shown that these two arguments, usually coupled with some inertia in the policy rate, provide an accurate description of the observed evolution of the Federal Funds rate in the United States over the last several decades (e.g., Clarida et al., 2000; Coibion and Gorodnichenko, 2011).

 This paper proposes an alternative characterization of the factors influencing this evolution.
-Our main finding is that policy rules in which the interest rate is set to track a measure of the efficient real rate-the real interest rate that would prevail if the economy were perfectly competitive-fit the data better than rules in which the output gap is the primary measure of real economic activity.
-We refer to the former as W rules, from Knut Wicksell (1898), who was the first to cast the problem of monetary policy as an attempt to track a "neutral" interest rate solely determined by real factors.1
+Its main finding is that policy rules in which the interest rate is set to track a measure of the efficient real rate-the real interest rate that would prevail if the economy were perfectly competitive-fit the data better than rules in which the output gap is the primary measure of real economic activity.
+We refer to the former as W rules, from Wicksell (1898), who famously cast the problem of monetary policy as an attempt to track a "neutral" interest rate solely determined by real factors.1

-To the best of our knowledge, we are the first to demonstrate the empirical plausibility of interest rate rules that respond to the efficient real rate.2 Although these rules have not been previously examined in the empirical literature, the idea that a neutral, or "equilibrium", interest rate might represent a useful reference point for monetary policy was familiar to Federal Reserve policymakers well before Woodford (2003) revitalized its Wicksellian roots.3 For example, in his Humphrey Hawkins testimony to Congress in May 1993, Federal Reserve
+To the best of our knowledge, this paper is the first to demonstrate the empirical plausibility of interest rate rules that respond to the efficient real rate.2 Although these rules have not been previously examined in the empirical literature, the idea that a neutral, or "equilibrium," interest rate might represent a useful reference point for monetary policy was familiar to Federal Reserve policymakers well before Woodford (2003) revitalized its Wicksellian roots.3 For example, in his Humphrey Hawkins testimony to Congress in May 1993, Federal Reserve Chairman Alan Greenspan stated that

-1We do not call these rules Wicksellian because Woodford (2003) and Giannoni (2012) already use this term to refer to interest rate rules that respond to the price level, rather than to inflation.
+1We do not call these rules Wicksellian because Woodford (2003) and Giannoni (2014) already use this term to refer to interest rate rules that respond to the price level, rather than to inflation.

-2Trehan and Wu (2007) discuss the biases in the reduced-form estimation of policy rules with a constant intercept, when in fact the central bank responds to a time-varying equilibrium real rate, but they do not estimate this response.
+2Neiss and Nelson (2003) is an early attempt to evaluate the properties of the efficient real rate in a calibrated DSGE model.
+Trehan and Wu (2007) discuss the biases in the reduced-form estimation of policy rules with a constant intercept, when in fact the central bank responds to a time-varying equilibrium real rate, but they do not estimate this response.

-3King and Wolman (1999) were the first to show that, in a New Keynesian model, it is optimal for the interest rate to track its efficient counterpart.
+$^{^{3}}$ King and Wolman (1999) first showed that, in a New Keynesian model, it is optimal for the interest rate to track its efficient counterpart.